-- a) sound the appropriate alarms at the appropriate times for DSC messages pertinent to the procedure; - b) received DSC messages pertinent to the station but not the procedure shall be treated according to clauses 6.9.1 and 6.9.2; - c) denote the procedure as acknowledged if the DSC message requires no acknowledgement; - d) provide and compose the acknowledgement options as dictated by the initial DSC message;
+- a) sound the appropriate alarms at the appropriate times for DSC messages pertinent to the procedure; - b) received DSC messages pertinent to the station but not the procedure shall be treated according to clauses 6.9.1 and 6.9.2; - c) denote the procedure as acknowledged if the DSC message requires no acknowledgement; - d) provide and compose the acknowledgement options as dictated by the initial DSC message; - e) on HF tune the transmitter to the appropriate DSC frequency for any selected acknowledgement if an acknowledgement is required;

-- e) tune the general receiver and transmitter to the frequencies of subsequent communications when and if required; - f) provide the operator with the option to: - 1) prior to acknowledgment: - i. comply if able; - ii. comply with frequency change if there are communications; - iii. unable to comply; - iv. end the procedure; - 2) after acknowledgement or being considered acknowledged: - i. resend the acknowledgment (after sending the first acknowledgment); - ii. end the procedure.
+- f) tune the general receiver and transmitter to the frequencies of subsequent communications when and if required; - g) provide the operator with the option to: - prior to acknowledgment: - i. comply if able; - ii. comply with frequency change if there are communications; - iii. unable to comply; - iv. end the procedure; - 2) after acknowledgement or being considered acknowledged: - i. resend the acknowledgment (after sending the first acknowledgment); - ii. end the procedure.